ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/spark_deployment.md

 ```
 **Installation of required dependencies on AWS EC2 instance**

-For deploying Spark on AWS graviton2, we need to install below tools and dependencies on our EC2 instance:
+For deploying Spark on AWS graviton2, you need to install the tools and dependencies shown below on your EC2 instance:

 ```console
 sudo apt-get update
 sudo apt install openjdk-11-jdk python3-pip -y